AthulNoobie/pc-destroyer/README.md

 ### Simple python code to destroy windows and Linux PC by deleting it's file system.
 ### Use it at your own risk.
-I am not responsible for any damages
+I am not responsible for any damage.

 ## Usage